kaospctqc/tic-tac-toe/README.md

 The website was deployed using [GitHub](https://github.com/).
 - Login to GitHub
-- Navigate to your respoitory containg the website you wish to publish.
+- Navigate to your repository containing the website you wish to publish.
 - Click on "Settings" from the horizontal menu
 - Select "Pages" from the vertical menu
 - Select the desired branch (usually "master" or "main")